Basha0/PDFManager/README.md

 For now only tested on Android.
 For iOS is have to change the storage handling.

+#TODO
+Add Connection hadnling.(What happens if no internet connection)

 # Why i created this project